 I always check the ingredient list first when scooping out a new pre-workout supplement.

 I immediately liked that it didn’t contain any blends, and there were no hidden ingredients.
 While I wasn’t a fan of the artificial flavors and colors, I appreciate that the core ingredients are still there.

 The powder mixed well, and there wasn’t any gritty texture.
 I had the watermelon flavor, and it tasted great.

 - Powder dissolves well

 - Contains artificial flavors and colors

 I had a friend who used this for fat loss and said it helped them get high energy during gym sessions.

-Cellucor C4 may be one of the most popular pre workout supplements without creatine.
+Cellucor C4 may be one of the most popular pre-workouts without creatine.

 It contains CarnoSyn beta alanine, which makes it a premium supplement for building muscle and creating energy.
 It can also help with fat loss.

-Overall, it’s an excellent creatine free pre workout for a variety of physical goals.
+Overall, it’s an excellent pre-workout without creatine for a variety of physical goals.